 - Trespass: Students are trespassing if in an unauthorized area of the College campus or remain on the College campus after having been directed to leave by a College official.

-- Tobacco, E-cigarettes, and Vaping: Students may not use tobacco of any form, use e-cigarettes, or vaporizing devices on campus or at any College-affiliated activity, sites, or events.
-(Reference Policy 306)
+- Tobacco, E-cigarettes, and Vaping: Students may not use tobacco of any form, e-cigarettes, or vaporizing devices on campus or at any College-affiliated activity, sites, or events. (please reference Policy 306)

 - Unauthorized Access to Records: Students may not access, view, copy or change official College records without official authorization to do so.